nexmo-se/linux-av-recorder/README.md

 # Record Audio and Video of a stream to mp4 / mp3 using ffmpeg
 We connect to a session and then open two pipes to ffmpeg instances for processing raw audio and video

-1. We initialize ffmpeg for video with 30fps and ffmpeg for audio with 48KHz, 16-bit, stereo
+1. We initialize ffmpeg for video with 320x240 at 30fps and ffmpeg for audio with 48KHz, 16-bit, stereo
-2. In on_subscriber_render_frame method, we check if the frame rate is droppig below and if yes, then insert a duplicate frame.
+2. In on_subscriber_render_frame method, we check if the frame rate is droppig below 30 and if yes, then insert a duplicate frame.
 3. In on_subscriber_audio_data, we check if the sample rate is more than 48KHz and if yes, we drop a audio frame.
 4. In the end we merge audio.mp3 and video_floor.mp4 using the following command